Are you looking for an alternative to a 12-step program?

 SMART Recovery’s Toll-Free Number is 866-951-5357.

-Online Family & Friends Meetings are Monday at 9:00 PM ET and Thursday at 1:30 PM ET.
-You can find local meetings in various cities throughout the country and Canada.
+Online Family & Friends Meetings are on Monday at 9:00 PM ET and Thursday at 1:30 PM ET.
+You can find local meetings in cities across the country and in Canada.

 Recovery Dharma